pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-image/create-image.md

 ### Prerequisites

+* Accepted the license for WebLogic Server Images, Created Repository and Generated Authentication token in lab 2.
 * You should have a text editor.

 ## Task 1: Enter details of Primary Container Image